Andreas Papallas

 Biography

 Andreas started his DPhil in 2019 supported by the A.G.
-Leventis Foundation, the Athanasios Ktorides Foundation and the Youth Board of Cyprus.
+Leventis Foundation, a Cyprus State Foundation Scholarship, the Athanasios Ktorides Foundation and the Youth Board of Cyprus.
 He holds a BA in Architecture from Sheffield University and an MPhil in Architecture and Urban Design with distinction from the University of Cambridge.
 Andreas is a Research Associate at the Cyprus University of Technology and a practicing architect.
 He has presented his work at several conferences including the 2016 AAG Annual Meeting and the 2015 CRASSH Urban Research City Seminar.

 He has worked in various European Funded Research Projects under H2020, Erasmus+ and AMIF schemes involving social change, creative design methods and migration.
 Most recently, he has received funding as co-investigator through competitive research schemes for two research projects under the subjects of Sustainable Urban Governance and Architecture Training for Conflict Transformation.